-In 2010, the OMT Division formally created the Best International Paper Award.
+In 2010, the OMT Division formally created the Best International Paper Award, which recognizes research regarding themes and content of international interest.
 The winner of this award automatically becomes the Divison’s nominee for the Academy of Management’s Carolyn Dexter Award.
 Although there was not an official award winner prior 2010, the Division’s nominee was still announced and recognized.

-Amandine Ody-Brasier (Yale School of Management) and Xu Li (Copenhagen Business School).
+2022 Amandine Ody-Brasier (Yale School of Management) and Xu Li (Copenhagen Business School).
+"Deviance as a Means to Build a Legitimate Career: Evidence from the EDM Community."

 2021 Katharina Scheidgen (Leuphana University Lüneburg), Anna Brattström (Lund University).
 "Lukewarm or hot?
 Comparing investor tie formation of entrepreneurs in Silicon Valley and Berlin."